tonyskidmore/PSDemoHPOO/README.md

 # PowerShell Cross Platform Demo

 This script is an example demo script that uses Invoke-RestMethod to trigger HPOO workflow.
 It can be run in eiether a Windows or Linux environment!

+Disclaimer: It is a quick and dirty script that does not represent best practice for script development.

 In the demo the script was ran on a Windows 10 machine running PowerShell 5.1.
 For the Linux demo it was ran on a CentOS 7.4 system.